SRoddis/Mongo.Migration/Readme.md

 `**PLEASE NOTE**` If you use on-the-fly migration updates, aggregation pipeline and projections are not handled, because they don’t use serialization.
 You have to handle them yourself.

+With version 4.0.0 of Mongo.Migration was added the possibility to run database migrations on StartUp.
+Now exist additional option of executing migrations which can manipulate the mongo database insert documents, rename collections and other operations that you need.
+It's more generic operations than only manipulate document when exists.

 # Installation

 Install via nuget https://www.nuget.org/packages/Mongo.Migration